 Setting: The majority of the book takes place in present-day London.
 However, it flips back and forth to different periods, from the late 16th century to 2017.

-Tense: Throughout How to Stop Time, Tom switches between his current life and the different personas he has taken on throughout the years.
-The story is divided into sections by time and place.
+Tense: Throughout this novel, Tom switches between his current life and the different persons he has taken on throughout the years.
+This story is divided into sections by time and place.
 Each segment occurs in one setting and timeframe, either in the present or past.

 It is about Tom Hazard, though he has used many different names.
 He has an unusual condition that causes him to slowly age, so he leaves town every few years and starts fresh with a new name, always frightened that someone will discover him.